Virtual East Asia Seminar for High School Teachers in California

 Become a community of learners committed to a long-term engagement in the exploration of Asian and Asian American studies.

-The Virtual SPICE/NCTA East Asia Summer Institute for High School Teachers is open to all grade 9–12 teachers, but is designed to be most relevant for social studies, world literature, and world language classrooms.
+The Virtual SPICE/NCTA East Asia Seminar for High School Teachers is open to all grade 9–12 teachers in California but is designed to be most relevant for social studies, world literature, and world language classrooms.
 Enrollment is limited to 20 teachers.

-Teachers are required to attend all synchronous sessions of the summer institute, complete pre-assigned readings, and participate in group discussions and activities.
+Teachers are required to attend all synchronous sessions, complete pre-assigned readings, and participate in synchronous and asynchronous group discussions.

 Resource sharing and collaborative discussion time is designed to help participants absorb the new information and to think about how to apply it to their own classrooms while the information is still fresh in their minds.

-Participants will receive a $350 professional stipend upon completion of all summer institute seminar requirements.
+Participants will receive a $300 professional stipend upon completion of all seminar requirements.

 Stanford Continuing Studies Credit: